 Julia Harrington, HLS ’95, The Institute for Human Rights and Development in Africa

 Julia began her public service career with the Secretariat of the African Commission on Human and Peoples’ Rights in Banjul, the Gambia where she worked for two summers while in law school.
 After graduating from HLS, she obtained an Echoing Green Fellowship to return for two years.
 After two years she left the Secretariat of the Commission and, with a Senegalese colleague, founded the Institute for Human Rights and Development in Africa, also based in the Gambia.
 The Institute conducts several capacity-building workshops each year on the procedures of the African system – how to litigate cases and otherwise participate in the African Commission’s mission – and works with other African human rights organizations to present cases under the Article 55 procedure.
 The Institute also launches its own cases and represents people who come to it for assistance.
 The Institute is now preparing impact litigation on provisions of the Charter previously believed to be non-justifi able, such as the right to education, and has also published the only volume of the Commission’s jurisprudence.
-Due to a personal decision to return to the States, Julia presently works at the Justice Initiative at the Open Society Institute in New York.
+Due to a personal decision to return to the States, Julia dediced to move to the Justice Initiative at the Open Society Institute in New York.
 However, she remains connected as the African Commission and the Institute for Human Rights and Development are partners of the Open Society Institute, and she continues to serve on the Board of Directors at the Institute.

 Jim Cavallaro, Boalt ’92, Formerly the Executive Director of Harvard Law School’s Human Rights Program